jreisinger/docs/data/notes/go/pointers.md

 *p = 21     // The * operator denotes the pointer's underlying value.
 ```

-The operation on the last line is known as "dereferencing" of "indirecting".
+The operation on the last line is known as "dereferencing" or "indirecting".

 The type `*T` is a pointer to a `T` value.
 Its zero value is `nil`.